Shared Plans of Care

 Coordination (PDF of the PowerPoint slides.)

-THE SPOC HANDBOOK: A Step-by-Step Guide (DRAFT, revised 10/20/2017) Implementing Shared Plans of Care for Children and Youth with Special Health Care Needs This handbook provides detailed instructions on how to implement SPOC.
+THE SPOC HANDBOOK: A Step-by-Step Guide (Revised 10/30/2017) Implementing Shared Plans of Care for Children and Youth with Special Health Care Needs This handbook provides detailed instructions on how to implement SPOC.
 It also includes background information and context for the work.

 Forms and Materials